apache/arrow/docs/source/developers/bug_reports.rst

 self-assign issues when that work starts.
 At the same time the issue is assigned, the status field should be updated to **In Progress**.

-The Arrow project relies upon volunteer contributors, and we recognize that priorities and plans may change, resulting in an issue assigned to an individual who cannot attend to it.
-Assigned issues without updates in the past 90 days may be unassigned and set to "Open" status.
+The Arrow project relies upon community contributors to resolve issues.
+We recognize that priorities and plans may change, resulting in an issue assigned to an individual who cannot attend to it.
+Assigned issues without updates in the past 90 days will be unassigned and set to **Open** status.